lallemel/CharmDimuon-Generator/README.md

-# Step 3: NuDimuon-Generator
+# Step 3: NuDimuon-Generator & IceTray

-## Addition of a OneWeight to the Events
+## Addition of the P-ONE Geometry and a Weight

 Author: Louise Lallement Arnaud
 Contact: lallemen@ualberta.ca or louise.lallement@etu.univ-grenoble-alpes.fr
 Working with: Sourav Sarkar, Juan Pablo Yáñez

-This step consists in getting the previously generated files into the IceCube software IceTray in order to add a weight to each event.
+This step consists in running the generator NuDimuon-Generator to convert the previously generated files into .h5 files and then getting these into the IceCube software IceTray in order to add the P-ONE geometry and a weight to each event.

 ## Terminal Set-Up